Mints1104/Media-Review-Platform/README.md

 ## Overview

-The Media Review Platform is a full-stack web application designed to allow users to discover, review, and discuss various forms of media, including Games, Anime, Manga, and Light Novels.
+The Media Review Platform is a full-stack web application designed to allow users to discover, review, and discuss various forms of media, including Games, TV Shows, Films & more.
 It features secure user authentication and comprehensive CRUD (Create, Read, Update, Delete) functionalities for reviews, enhanced by search and filtering capabilities.

 This application demonstrates a robust understanding of modern web development principles, from database design and API development to responsive UI/UX and secure deployment.